flows-network/docs/docs/getting-started-developer/hello-world-discord.md

     ).await;
 }
 ```

-> When the flow function is deployed, the platform calls its `run()`, which calls `bot.listen()` for the first time.
-It registers the flow function to be triggered by incoming messages from the `bot`.

 The flows.network platform retrieves the Rust source code from your GitHub repo and then compiles it for you.
 Of course, you can also
 compile it locally by installing the Rust compiler toolchain and then run the command.